 - a.
-The principal notifies and requests an immediate conference with the parent/guardian and student. - b.
-Report verification to appropriate law enforcement agencies and allow their involvement as needed. - c.
-Suspension of the student for a minimum of three consecutive school days on the first offense.
-A student may also be required to have an alcohol assessment performed by a school-approved third party at the parent's expense. - d.
-A second offense will be suspension for a minimum of five consecutive school days.
+The principal notifies and requests an immediate conference (phone or in person) with the parent/guardian and student. - b.
+Principal may report verification to appropriate law enforcement agencies and allow their involvement as needed. - c.
+Suspension of the student based on incident details and student's age.
+A

+- student may also be required to have an alcohol assessment performed by a school-approved third party at the parent's expense. - d.
+A second offense will be suspension for a minimum of three consecutive school days.
 Prior to re-admission to school an alcohol assessment of the student must be performed by a school-approved third party at the parent's expense.
 The results of the assessment must be submitted to the principal and superintendent for consideration. - e.
 If the student/parents or guardians refuse to permit the assessment (for first or second offense), a recommendation for expulsion will be forwarded by the principal to the superintendent. - f.
-For first and second offenses, any of the following may be initiated by the principal or superintendent: - Referral to participation and successful completion of a drug assistance program designed and implemented for students between the age of 10 and 18 if available. - Referral to treatment center. - Detention work/study/in-house suspension, exclusion from school sponsored or extracurricular activities or offices. - Assignment to community service or alternative learning experience. - Student performance contract. - Other appropriate alternatives including expulsion. - g.
+For first and second offenses, any of the following may be initiated by the principal or superintendent: - Referral to participation and successful completion of a drug assistance program designed and implemented for students between the age of 10 and 18 if available. - Referral to treatment center. - Detention work/study/in-house suspension, exclusion from school sponsored or extracurricular activities or offices. - Assignment to community service or alternative learning experience. - Loss of privileges (participation in school teams, field trips, etc.) - Student performance contract. - Other appropriate alternatives including expulsion. - g.
 Failure to comply with the counsel of the principal or superintendent or a third offense will result in a recommendation for expulsion.